BoevaLab/CanSig/_sources/index.rst.txt

 Tutorials
 ---------

+* To learn about the preprocessing module, see :ref:`preprocessing`.

 .. todo::

    Summary of tutorials.
-In particular, we should show how to use the preprocessing functions.
+Tutorial on interpretation.

 Contributing